dagster-io/staging/python_modules/automation/automation/docker/images/README.md

 6. Next you have to update the Dockerfile in `dagster-test` manually with the value in `UNIT_IMAGE_VERSION` in the `FROM` directive.
 7. Update `UNIT_IMAGE_VERSION` and put up a diff with these planned changes.

+## Notes

+- When pushing a new image to ECR, you must register the image first.
+- `GPG error: ...
+At least one invalid signature was encountered.` can occur when Docker hits its maximum cache size. `docker system prune` may resolve it